 - All other religious marriages, including Muslim, Hindu, Sikh etc, must take place in a registered building.
 There is a further requirement of having at least two witnesses, together with either a registrar or an authorised person (who can be a religious figure) present.
 Both parties will need to make declarations in respect of their marriage.

-In all the circumstance there will need to be a marriage certificate issues.
+In all the circumstance there will need to be a marriage certificate.
 If your marriage does not satisfy the above requirements, then it will not be considered a valid marriage and you will not be able to get a divorce.
-However, in some limited circumstances your marriage might be recognised to a limited degree, i.e a void marriage rather than a non-marriage, which can significantly change your position in law.
+However, in some limited circumstances your marriage might be recognised as legal to a limited degree, i.e a void marriage rather than a non-marriage, which can significantly change your position in law.
 If you are coming out of a marriage that was only carried out under religious rules, get in touch with our specialist divorce lawyers who will be help you understand whether your marriage is recognised under the UK law and what your position at law can be.

 I was married abroad, can I get a divorce in the UK?